wolewd/woodpecker/README.md

 3. This repository does not yet include a guide for setting up CI/CD pipelines — I plan to add that soon.

+4. You should create your own `.woodpecker.yaml` since I don't include the tutorial here.
+I just include `.woodpecker.yaml.example` for your references.

 ---